 Returning to work

 You have the right to return to work.
-You must give 4 weeks notice of your intention to return to work from adoptive leave.
+You must give a minimum of 4 weeks notice of your intention to return to work from adoptive leave.
 Mark the date to give the advance notice in your diary and don't overlook it.

 Your employer must offer you the job you had at the time of commencing adoptive leave, or a similar one, if this should prove unreasonable.

 You are protected from unfair dismissal and victimisation for claiming your rights to adoptive leave.